KohaILS/koha-manual-zh-cn/source/administration.rst

    -  CART

-      Is the shelving cart location, used by :ref:`InProcessingToShelvingCart` and
+      Is the shelving cart location, used by :ref:`UpdateItemLocationOnCheckin`
-      :ref:`ReturnToShelvingCart`

    -  PROC

-      The location to be used for
+      The location for 'Processing center' which can be used with :ref:`NewItemsDefaultLocation` and
-      :ref:`NewItemsDefaultLocation` (change
-      description as desired), also the location expected by :ref:`InProcessingToShelvingCart`.
+      :ref:`UpdateItemLocationOnCheckin`.

 -  LOST